joakimif/conv1d-depression/README.md

-# Master's thesis - Joakim Frogner
+# Master's thesis - Joakim Ihle Frogner

 ## 1-D CNNs on motor activity data for detection of depression